FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 ##  Let's take a look at our progress

-Previous to the registration step above, no new users had been added or registered yet.
+Before we built out and called the registration functionality above, no new users had been added or registered.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/no-user-registration.png" alt="No users in our application yet!" class="img-fluid" figure=false %}

-Our newly registered user!
+Behold our newly registered user!
+Take a moment to reflect on your newfound powers and coding prowess!

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-registered.png" alt="We have a new user!" class="img-fluid" figure=false %}